avinash1373/find-tutor/README.md

 # INSTALLING
-This app can be installed from the play store.
+This app can be installed from play store.

 # SOFTWARE REQUIRED FOR DEVELOPMENT OF THIS APP